 Edge computing is optimized for efficiency

-Edge “data centres” are typically more efficient than cloud data centres.
+Edge “data centers” are typically more efficient than cloud data centers.
 As described above, resources on edge devices are restricted.
 Therefore, and as opposed to cloud infrastructure, edge devices do not scale horizontally.
 That is one reason why every piece of the edge tech stack is – typically and ideally – highly optimized for resource efficiency.
 Any computing done more efficiently helps reduce energy consumption.
-Taking into account the huge number of devices already deployed , the worldwide impact of reducing ressource use for the same operations is significant.
+Taking into account the huge number of devices already deployed , the worldwide impact of reducing resource use for the same operations is significant.

 Cloud versus Edge: an Example